April 02, 2014

 So all we do really is give ourselves a time frame and cut out things that burden our liver for this time.
 That's why I call it cleansing rather than 'detoxing' although I do think doing a detox now and then doesn't hurt anyone and have written about my 'Detox Do's and Dont's' here.

-For hubby this was headaches for the first 3 days, lethargy and cold type symptoms.
+For hubby this can be headaches for the first 3 days and some lethargy.
 This is very normal for coffee drinkers as the body starts to function without caffeine again which does place a bit of a load on the adrenals.
 Phase 2 liver pathway cleansing almost always gives you a dull headache.

-For me, it was extreme fatigue.
-I don't drink coffee but I had been drinking a wine (or 2!) every night for the past week or so and that was slowing me down, just clearing that from my system.
+For me, it's mainly just fatigue.
+I don't drink coffee but I have been known to drink a wine (or 2!) more nights than I should ;) so that tends to slow me down, just clearing that from my system.
 I write this stuff in, by the way, not to shock the teetotalers but to help anyone who thinks they have a problem by drinking that often.
 If a naturopath finds herself in that predicament sometimes, then surely it's not so bad if you do too is it?
 Just because we know something isn't good for our health doesn't always mean we do what is right BUT it is important to recognise this and cut back or abstain.
 No matter how social you are or even if it's become a habitual thing, your body will not stay well doing that indefinitely.
 Count on it.

 Any refined carbohydrate whatsoever

 Your list might be longer, depending on what your diet already entails but we generally have a very good diet as we eat whole foods, we don't eat gluten unless we are out and have the occasional slip up at a restaurant (damn you brioche at that French restaurant!) and the only dairy we eat is cheese and butter.
-We eat meat - all kinds, but for the sake of this gentle cleanse, try and stick to grass-fed meats, organic and free range chicken and wild caught fish and seafood.
+We eat meat - all kinds, but for the sake of this gentle cleanse, try and stick to small amounts of grass-fed meats, organic pastured chicken and wild caught fish and seafood.

 So what are we eating?